 Overview of the Code Analysis Process

-- Use a disassembler for static analysis to examine code that references risky strings and API calls.
+Use a disassembler and decompiler to statically examine code related to risky strings and APIs calls.

 Common 32-Bit Registers and Uses

 Baseline/frame pointer for referencing function arguments (EBP+offset) and local variables (EBP-offset)

 Points to the current “top” of the stack; changes via PUSH, POP, and others

 Instruction pointer; points to the next instruction; shellcode gets it via call/pop